XDEVS-PRO/XDEVS-website/content/blog/variables_and_scopes_in_JS.md

 Avoid using Global Variables without good reason.
-Use `let` & `const` instead of `var` because it’s safer.
+Use `let` & `const` instead of `var` as it is much safer.
 Be aware of TDZ and keep in mind how Lexical Environment works.

 That’s all!
 Thanks for reading.
 If you liked the article, you could help Ukraine.
-Even $1 would be great.
+Even $1 would help.

 Come Back Alive Fund: https://savelife.in.ua/en/donate-en/.